 As ancient forests and modern police stations burn in the USA, as the UK faces another winter of discontent, as Canada’s first nations defend their land against oil pipelines, as Australia melts in the heat of a climate catastrophe and as Ireland fears for the erection of new borders, you may ask yourself: culture?
 1 WTF?
 Why should you invest your time and energy in studying culture?
-Aren’t there more important things these days than books and flicks?
+Aren’t there more important things these days than books and flicks, posts and reels?
 Shouldn’t we care more for the real world rather than what people make of it?

 Stuart Hall, one of the main thinkers of Cultural Studies, was facing a similar dilemma when he was confronted with a virus that caused havoc and anxiety in the 1980s and 1990s:

 AIDS is one of the questions which urgently brings before us our marginality as critical intellectuals in making real effects in the world. (…) Against the urgency of people dying in the streets, what in God’s name is the point of cultural studies?
 What is the point of the study of representations, if there is no response to the question of what you say to someone who wants to know if they should take a drug and if that means they’ll die two days later or a few months earlier?
 At that point, I think anybody who is into cultural studies seriously as an intellectual practice, must feel, on their pulse, its ephemerality, its insubstantiality, how little it registers, how little we’ve been able to change anything or get anybody to do anything.
 2